barthy-koeln/beautify-specify/README.md

 Please note that currently the only task of this result printer is not printing any progress or failures.
 The output is handled entirely in the Specify wrapper.

-For each test case, replace any `Specify` trait with the trait provided by this library:
+For each test case, replace any `Specify` trait with the trait provided by this library.
+Then, use the Specify framework as always and as [described in the documentation](https://github.com/Codeception/Specify).

+## Example:

 ```php
 use BarthyKoeln\BeautifySpecify\Specify;